Follow-up: Quick Sort Implementation and Applications

 sort(nums, p + 1, hi);

-In fact, if you compare them, you'll find that quicksort is essentially a preorder traversal of a binary tree:
+};If you compare, you will see that quick sort is very much like a preorder traversal of a binary tree:

 // Binary tree traversal framework